Networking and TCP/IP

 In order to prepare for this type of work, we need at least a basic understanding of how the internet works and how local devices interact with the internet.
 In this section, we will focus mostly on internet addressing, but we will also devote some space to TCP and UDP, two protocols for transmitting data.

 Connecting two or more devices together nowadays involves the TCP/IP or the UDP/IP protocols, otherwise part of the Internet protocol suite.
-This suite is a kind of expression of the more generalized OSI communication model.
+This suite is an expression of the more generalized OSI communication model.

-The internet protocol suite is generally framed as a series of layers beginning with a lower layer, the link layer, that interfaces with internet capable hardware, to the highest layer, the application layer.
+The internet protocol suite is framed as a series of layers beginning with a lower layer, called the link layer, that interfaces with internet capable hardware, to the highest layer, called the application layer.

 The link layer describes the local area network.
-Devices connected locally, e.g., via Ethernet cables, comprise the link layer.
+Devices connected locally, e.g., via Ethernet cables or local wifi, comprise the link layer.
 The link layer connects to the internet layer.
 Data going into or out of a local network must be negotiated between these two layers.

-The internet layer makes the internet possible by basically making the ability to transmit data among multiple networks possible.
-(The internet is, in fact, a network of networks).
+The internet layer makes the internet possible since it provides functionality to transmit data among multiple networks possible.
+The internet is, in fact, a network of networks.
 The primary characteristic of the internet layer is the IP address, which currently comes in two versions: IPv4 (32 bit) and IPv6 (128 bit).
 IP addresses are used to locate hosts on a network.

 The transport layer makes the exchange of data on the internet possible.
 There are two dominant protocols attached to this layer: UDP and TCP.
 Very generally, UDP is used when the integrity of data is less important than the its ability to reach its destination.
-For example, streaming video, VOIP, and online gaming are often transported via UDP because the loss of some pixels or some audio is acceptable.
+For example, streaming video, Voice-over-IP (VOIP), and online gaming are often transported via UDP because the loss of some pixels or some audio is acceptable for end users.
 TCP is used when the integrity of the data is important.
 If the data cannot be transmitted without error, then the data won't reach its final destination until the error is corrected.

 The application layer provides the ability to use the internet in particular ways.
-For example, the HTTP protocol enables the web, which is simply an application on the internet.
-The SMTP, IMAP, and POP protocols control email exchange.
+For example, the HTTP protocol enables the web.
+The web is thus an application of the internet.
+The SMTP, IMAP, and POP protocols provide the basis for email exchange.
 DNS is a system that maps IP addresses to domain names.
 In this book, we use SSH, also part of the application layer, to connect to remote computers.

 By application, they simply mean that these protocols provide the functionality for applications.
 They are not themselves considered user applications, like a web browser.